Defensive communication: Applications

 Defensive communication can occur in family environments and can consist of verbal and nonverbal behaviors that are threatening and/or punishing to others.
 This type of communication will frequently invite defensive behaviors in return.
 Behavior like this will promote a "defensive climate" as defined by Gibb.
 Children raised in atmospheres with high defensiveness and low amounts of supportive communication tend to develop aggressive behaviors.
-Defensiveness can very easily lead to estrangements within families.
+Defensiveness in parenting is caused when parents feel threatened when their kid speaks up on their emotions in certain situations. communication in parenting can have an impact on discrepancy and dyadic adjustment in the kids [10].

 Critique

-A central criticism of defensive communication is the lack of empirical research supporting Gibb’s initial paper on the topic.
-Gibb’s paper on the climate conceptualization of defensiveness was not a scientific study and did not allow other researchers to replicate or test his hypothesis.
+A central criticism of defensive communication is the lack of empirical research supporting Gibb's initial paper on the topic.
+Gibb's paper on the climate conceptualization of defensiveness was not a scientific study and did not allow other researchers to replicate or test his hypothesis.